False Statements to Obtain Unemployment Benefits

 You also want to avoid being supervised by the Department of Corrections for pre-trial intervention or while on probation since it will delay the case being resolved and comes with extra expenses such as the cost of supervision, cost of prosecution, costs of investigation, fines, and court costs, in addition to restitution.

 In many cases, hiring an experienced criminal defense attorney is the best way to resolve the case.
 If the prosecutor can’t prove the allegation at trial beyond all reasonable doubt, then the best result is getting the charges dropped by the prosecutor or dismissed by the court.

 At least for charges of making a false statement to obtain unemployment benefits in Pasco County, FL, the offense is listed in attachment “A” as a third degree felony eligible for release on recognizance (ROR) in the uniform bond schedule.

 Reemployment Assistance Fraud in Florida

-If you do not pay, the case may be referred to the State Attorney’s Office for prosecution, which can result in a charge of grand theft or a misdemeanor charge.
+If you do not pay, the case may be referred to the State Attorney’s Office for prosecution, which can result in a grand theft charge or a misdemeanor charge.

 We are familiar with the tactics used by the Florida Department of Economic Opportunity (DEO) when investigating crimes for Reemployment Assistance fraud and abuse.

-Consequences of Unemployment Insurance Fraud – Visit the web site of the Department of Employment Services to learn more about the consequences of unemployment insurance fraud.
+Consequences of Unemployment Insurance Fraud – Visit the Department of Employment Services website to learn more about the consequences of unemployment insurance fraud.
 Find examples of unemployment insurance fraud.
 Find out what to do if you think you may have committed UI fraud and frequently asked questions about the overpayment penalty.